Skip to main content

 For a direct comparison with NRT, the full comparison of nicotine replacement therapy and app-based support covers when each is most useful and how they work together.

-What an App Can't Do
+What an App Cannot Do

 The best way to use a quit smoking app is as the daily structure and feedback layer within a broader plan.
 The complete step-by-step guide to quitting smoking covers where a tool like this fits within that bigger picture.